-An entry of the dynamic programming table is said to be trivially suboptimal if it is forced to contain a facility that does not cover its collocated client and is said to be infeasible when either the number of clients to be covered or the number of facilities to be opened within a subtree is greater than the total number of nodes in the subtree.
-We call an entry of the table pessimal when it is either infeasible or trivially suboptimal.
+An entry of the dynamic programming table is said to be trivially suboptimal if it is forced to contain a facility that does not cover its collocated client.
+An entry is also said to be infeasible for one of the following reasons:

+- When either the number of clients to be covered or the number of facilities to be opened within a subtree is greater than the total number of nodes in the subtree. - If o > 0 yet $t_v = -1$; there cannot be any slack in T_v if no facilities are open.

+We call an entry of the table pessimal when it is either infeasible or trivially suboptimal, or all of its subproblems are pessimal.
+To be more precise on the recursive part of this statement, if in the recurrence (1) we present below for a particular state at least one of the two subproblems invoked is pessimal, then this state is also pessimal.
 It is easy to determine the pessimal states in the DP table at the leaf level of the tree.
-For other subproblems, a cell in the table is pessimal if and only if all its subproblems are pessimal states.
-For the ease of execution of our DP, we assign a value of $\infty$ to these cells in our table.
+For the ease of execution of our DP, we assign a value of ∞ to these cells in our table.